Defense innovation yields new system for countering aerial drones

 STRIKEWERX conducted extensive market research to identify high-TRL components and integrate them into a single mobile prototype.
 The system was then tested to determine its ability to defend AFGSC convoys from swarming, autonomous sUAS.

-Defense innovation system driving on road
+Defense innovation system operators detect drones on screens

 The prototype included layered radar, Remote-ID tag capability, Electro-Optical and Infra-Red (EO/IR) sensors, electronic warfare jamming, and a kinetic kill option of drone-on-drone defense that launches on the move to disable enemy UAS with a net.
 All components were provided on bailment at no cost to the command.

+The entire system operated through a single command and control system with independent power, position navigation, and timing servers mounted in the back of a Ford F-350, allowing operators to control it from inside the vehicle.
 The prototype underwent internal compatibility and functionality testing near Honeywell’s facility in Georgia.
 A three-day government-sponsored test event, coordinated and planned by the 416 Flight Test Squadron at Edwards Air Force Base, California, validated the system’s detection, identification, and defeat capabilities.

 This project demonstrated that CIC’s innovation model and STRIKEWERX’s nontraditional contracting pathways can accelerate national defense capabilities.
-For the first time, a mobile, layered sUAS‑defense system built from independently developed technologies came together as a single prototype in a matter of weeks and proved that tracking, classifying, and countering airborne threats while in motion is possible.
+For the first time, a mobile, layered sUAS defense system built from independently developed technologies came together as a single prototype in a matter of weeks and proved that tracking, classifying, and countering airborne threats while in motion is possible.
 Historically, these technologies operated separately, in fixed locations, or through long development programs.
-This fast‑paced, ecosystem‑driven effort showed how complex national‑security challenges can be tackled when organizations work together and use flexible, innovative contracting to accelerate progress.
+This fast paced, ecosystem driven effort showed how complex national security challenges can be tackled when organizations work together and use flexible, innovative contracting to accelerate progress.
 The resulting market research provides valuable insight to AFGSC in a technology area that continues to grow in importance and operational urgency.

 This project was essential in moving research and development forward for all DoW.
 The prototype devised by STRIKEWERX and Honeywell had never been done before in such a quick, low-cost manner.
 It was crucial to informing a potential way ahead for on-the-move UAS defense when it comes to protecting our people and assets inside the United States.